 Sanctions and Remedial Action

-If KHSC-KansasCOM determines that the Policy was violated, sanctions may be imposed, and effective remedial action will be taken.
-Individuals who violate the Policy will be subject to disciplinary action, up to and including removal from KHSC-KansasCOM.
+If KHSU-KansasCOM determines that the Policy was violated, sanctions may be imposed, and effective remedial action will be taken.
+Individuals who violate the Policy will be subject to disciplinary action, up to and including removal from KHSU-KansasCOM.
 In addition, appropriate action will be taken to deter any future unlawful discrimination, harassment, or retaliation.

 For students, the sanctions that may be imposed include:

-• No contact order pertaining to certain KHSC-KansasCOM community members or physical locations;
+- No contact order pertaining to certain KHSU-KansasCOM community members or physical locations;

 Appeals